Healing for Humanity

 — Shirley Liu, L’Oréal Paris

-Caroline will also be hosting a series of workshops for adults at each one of our camps on the following topics:
+Caroline will also be hosting a series of workshops for adults and young people at each one of our camps on the following topics:

 Leadership Presence and Compelling Communication